 Julie Balagny landed in Fleurie in 2009 after many years heading the cellar of biodynamic pioneers Terre des Chardons.
-Originally from Paris, wine was always part of Julie's life, but her first career seemed destined to be in the field of psychomotricity, the process of teaching basic motor skills to the mentally handicapped.
-But, as you might have guessed from us importing her wines, she changed her mind.
+Originally from Paris, her first career seemed destined to be in psychomotricity, the process of teaching basic motor skills to the mentally handicapped.
+Obviously, she changed her mind.

 After heading the cellar of a more "chemical" estate, then Terre des Chardons, Julie decided it was time to start her own project.
-With her sites on either the Beaujolais or the Jura, she did some research, and with the help of Yvon Métras and Michel Vigner, was able to purchase her current property, an isolated clos with 3.2 h. of vines, 2 h. of prairies and 3 h. of woods.
+With her sites on either the Beaujolais or the Jura, she did some research, and with the help of Yvon Métras and Michel Vigner, was able to purchase her current property, an isolated clos with 3.2 hectares of vines, two hectares of prairies and three hectares of woods.
 Inspired by her past experience at Terre des Chardons, Julie quickly saw the biodynamic potential of this land:

 "The vines support the woods, the woods supply the livestock (Julie owns and tends sheep), the livestock supplies the soil: everything works together, everything is coherent."

-The vineyard site, apart from being idyllically beautiful, has proven to be a very interesting terroir.
+The Fleurie site, apart from being idyllically beautiful, has proven to be a very interesting terroir.
 As mentioned above, the vines are completely isolated and surrounded by woods.
 The vines themselves are on a very steep hill, making any mechanical work impossible and forcing Julie to do everything by hand.
-Everything is planted together, but the vines vary drastically in age (30 to 90) and are grown on three separate, distinct soil compositions: pure granite mixed with pebbles and sand, granite and quartz and granite with basalt.
-In an effort to best understand and express these terroirs, 3 bottlings are produced in normal vintages: Cayenne, Simone and En Rémont.
+The vines vary drastically in age (30 to 90) and are grown on three separate, distinct soil compositions: pure granite mixed with pebbles and sand, granite and quartz and granite with basalt.

 This interview with Julie Balagny took place at L'Herbe Rouge in February, 2012.